-I am a PhD candidate in sociology at Harvard University and a Dissertation Scholar at the Washington Center for Equitable Growth.
+I completed a PhD in sociology at Harvard University.
+In 2019-2020, I was a Dissertation Scholar at the Washington Center for Equitable Growth.

 My dissertation research examined wealth inequality by gender in the United States.
 I looked at trends in the gender wealth gap over the past three decades, changes in the gender wealth gap over the life course, and wealth inequality between husbands and wives.
 I have also studied crime and criminal justice, including the causal effect of employment on crime for juvenile offenders and the high rates of dropout in residential drug treatment.